Keeping Your Brand Identity Consistent

 Style guides define your brand identity and messaging, keeping your design elements consistent across all platforms and communications.
 It outlines your brand colours, font, logo size and placement, and the overall tone of your brand.

-It’s an important tool for marketers, copywriters, graphic designers, and web developers, ensuring that your brand is keeping consistent across print, digital media, and other collateral.
+It’s an important tool for marketers, copywriters, graphic designers, and web developers, ensuring that your brand is consistent across print, digital media, and other collateral.
 A fully developed style guide should include:

 - Examples of how a logo can and can’t be used,